35 Stores That Give Cash Back on Debit Card Purchases

 - Small or no fees

-- Saves a trip to the bank
+- Saves a trip to the bank or another ATM

-- Purchase required
+- Purchase required to access cash back

 - May be minimum purchase amounts